yamin-shihab/study-notes/grade-7/science.md

     + Soil can be enhanced by adding nutrients to it through organic ways (manure compost) or chemical ways (fertilizer).
 + Farming back then involved swathers which cut grain and forms them into a windrow (row of dry, cut grain), threshening which is separating grain from inedible parts, reaping is cutting the stalk for harvest with a scythe, sickle, or reaper, and winnowing which is throwing a mixture into the air as the wind blows the straw away.
 + Modern tools include:
-    + A combine is a machine that combines reaping, threshing, and bundling into one process (costs around $333 000 to $500 000).
+    + A combine is a machine that combines reaping, threshing, and bundling into one process (costs around $333,000 to $500,000).
     + A plow cultivates, turns, and mixes the soil to kill weeds, aid decomposition, and create space, but damages the soil.
 A seed drill positions seeds in the soil and then covers them.
 + Ways of farming include:
     + Zero-tillage is the practice of leaving the stubble of the previous crop to prevent the soil from wind and water erosion.
     + Shelterbelts are rows of trees along edges of fields grown to reduce wind damage to crops and soil.
     + Irrigation is done by pipes and sprinklers that add moisture to soil.
-They are provided with water from lakes and rivers.
+They're provided with water from lakes and rivers.
     + Greenhouses are glass buildings that have plants grown in them.
 They let sunlight in but stop heat from escaping, so that conditions can be controlled, and better plants be grown.
     + Hydroponics is growing plants without soil.
 Nutrients are instead added to water and grown with just that.
     + Monoculture is planting only one crop in a field, so that it's easier to harvest, but pests can wipe it out easier.